Thursday, August 26, 2021

 this newsletter (PDF) posted online by the Negaunee Historical Society.
 At that time, the car was said to have been moved from a previous storage location outside the Negaunee Senior Center to a "temporary storage" site.
 A 2010 forum post here provides additional information, including the car's fleet number: 15.
 The post also indicates that 2010 was when the car was moved from the Senior Center and claims that it was moved to the Tracy Mine, an abandoned mine east of Negaunee.
 Google aerial images and online "urban explorer" photos show some pretty impressive extant buildings at the Tracy Mine site but no sign of the streetcar.
 I've tried contacting the Negaunee Historical Society but without luck.

 So, anyone know what happened to MCGSL&T 15?
 Is it still at the Tracy Mine site, possibly even stored inside one of the buildings?
-[EDIT: Thanks to Wesley Paulson for determining that the car is not at Tracy Mine.]
 Or was it demolished or otherwise lost during the last seven years?

 Tuesday, August 17, 2021